combinatorist/ChrisCoffey.github.io/_posts/math/2014-11-28-beta-eta-and-lambda.md

 ### λ Expressions

 A λ expression is one of three things: a variable name identifying function abstraction, a non-abstracted function, or the application of a function.
-The context-free grammar would be:
+The BNF grammar would be:

 	Expression = Name | Function | Application
 	Function = λName.Body